 A greenfield project is where the entire project has to start from scratch.
 And everything from planning to implementation is new.
-In international trade and investments, there are certain limitations and restrictions while entering foreign markets.
+There are certain limitations and restrictions in international trade and investments while entering foreign markets.
 Hence, to overcome such entry barriers, Greenfield Investment Strategy (GIS) is used by big firms to get access to the potential foreign markets.
 Therefore, Greenfield Investment Strategy is a getting/investing Foreign Direct Investment (FDI) in the target country.
 Under this, the investing company establishes a new operating facility or expands its existing facility in a foreign country.
 Here the word Green resembles an altogether ‘New’ investment.
 This strategy helps in entering foreign markets.
-Moreover, this strategy allows the investing company to involve and control day to day operating activities.
+Moreover, this strategy allows the investing company to involve and control day-to-day operating activities.
 And the investing company not only puts money in a foreign country but also extends a complete business help.

 In this strategy, the parent company is opening a wholly-owned subsidiary in cross-border economies.
 Sometimes the whole setup, including the production line and distribution channel, is created from the scratch level.
 Greenfields investment strategy, many times, also extends management and technical assistance, along with capital investment.
 It is like establishing a completely new venture.

 This type of FDI investment occurs when the parent company is unable to find prospective acquisition targets.
 The center focus of this type of investment is generally developing countries.
 The acquiring company generally focuses on the Net Present Value (NPV) & Internal Rate of Return (IRR) of the project as the target of the investing company is to get returns on the investments.